realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Once you’ve passed the preliminary interview stage, you may be invited for another interview.
 This interview is typically with the hiring manager, the employee in charge of deciding who will be hired.
 You may also meet with other individuals on the team, or other managers within the department, in a group interview.

 This interview is often longer than the preliminary interview.
 It could be in person, over the phone, or on a video call.

+The interview usually opens with introductions and a brief description of the company and job position.
+Then, the interviewer will ask you questions about your background, skills, experience, and how you work.
+Next, you’ll have an opportunity to ask questions about the company, the role, and job expectations.

+Finally, you’ll hear about next steps and thank everyone for their time as the interview comes to an end.